FOSSEE/sees/ult/Using_Linux_Tools.rst

 There are also other commands that can be used while navigating through the document; consult *more*'s *man* page for more details.

-*Options* are typically entered before the file name, but can also be entered in the environment variable *$MORE*.
-Options entered in the actual command line will override those entered in the *$MORE* environment variable.
-Available options may vary between Unix systems.

 less
 -----